andrerfneves/lightning-address/README.md

 If this project is important to you, consider donating for the contributors, creators, and developers pushing this initiative forward.

-TODO: create a zbd.gg for lightning address account

 **Lightning Address:** lnaddress@zbd.gg